 The Sioux Falls Environmental Health Division and its partnering departments announced the first day of cleanup activities for this year’s NICE (Neighborhood Improvement Complaint Easement) and KEEP (Keep Environmental Enhancement Permanent) projects.
 This year’s neighborhood cleanup event had to be postponed due to the recent blizzard but has been rescheduled to begin on Tuesday, April 24, 2018.

 The 2018 Project NICE includes two areas:

-Area A is an area contained within the boundaries of South West Avenue on the west, South Minnesota Avenue on the east, West 18th Street on the north and West 41st Street on the south.
+- Area A is an area contained within the boundaries of South West Avenue on the west, South Minnesota Avenue on the east, West Ninth Street on the north, and West 18th Street on the south.

-Area B is an area contained within the boundaries of Interstate 229 on the west, North Sycamore Avenue on the east, East 10th Street on the north and East 18th Street on the south.
+- Area B is an area contained within the boundaries of North Sycamore Avenue on the west, Veteran’s Parkway on the east, East Sixth Street on the north, and Arrowhead Parkway on the south.

-Sioux Falls is a great place to live and the organizers and staff of Project NICE and KEEP look forward to helping to keep it that way.
+Sioux Falls is a great place to live, and the organizers and staff of Project NICE and KEEP look forward to helping keep it that way.